...

 WE CAN HELP!

-In New Jersey, assault cases are considered disorderly persons offenses and therefore are held in Municipal Court.
-Simple assault is considered a lesser serious offense than aggravated assault, which is venued in the Superior Court.
-However, just because your charge is held in Municipal Court does NOT mean it has no serious implications.
+In New Jersey, assault cases are considered disorderly persons offenses and, therefore, are held in Municipal Court.
+Simple assault is regarded as a lesser serious offense than aggravated assault, which is venued in the Superior Court.
+However, just because your charge is held in Municipal Court does NOT mean it has no profound implications.

-A common misconception most people have about Municipal Court is that the charge is no big deal.
+A common misconception among people is that Municipal Court charges are no big deal.
 Many people believe they do not need to hire an experienced Municipal Court attorney.
-They are wrong and learn a hard lesson.
-Along with possible jail time and hefty fines, a conviction for assault will give you a permanent criminal record.
-This can impact many future aspects of your life, including getting a job, getting into school, the military, and law enforcement and getting a professional license.
+They are wrong and will learn a hard lesson.
+Along with possible jail time and hefty fines, an assault conviction will give you a permanent criminal record.
+This can impact many aspects of your future, including getting a job, getting into school, joining the military or law enforcement, and obtaining a professional license.
 Don’t leave yourself at risk.

 Call us at Hanlon Niemann today and let us work to protect your rights and your pocketbook.

 CALL FREDRICK P. NIEMANN, ESQ.
-TODAY TOLL-FREE AT (855) 376-5291 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM.
+TODAY AT (732) 863-9900 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM.
 HIS OFFICE IS EXPERIENCED IN MUNICIPAL COURT AND WILL MEET WITH YOU ABOUT YOUR CASE.

 What Constitutes an Assault Charge in New Jersey?